Praise for Terry’s programs

 “Terry’s multi-media approach to sharing these difficult stories is both a celebration of the lives of young people who have grown from their adversity and a tribute to the creative and beautiful individuals who are living right in our midst in Maine.”

 – Nancy Watson, Bangor High School Librarian

-Using poems and illustrated books as models for a memory story or a story to tell to a child, participants play with language and ideas.
-Students build vocabulary and fluency as they take steps in being the writers of their own books.
+Using poems and illustrated books as models for a memory story or a story to tell to a child, we’ll play with language and ideas.
+Writers build vocabulary and fluency as they take steps to be the writers of their own books.
 Includes a packet of handouts with writing prompts, writing tips, and a reading list of “Picture Books for Writers of all Ages.”
 This workshop is suitable for all writers, including English language learners.

 “My students felt Terry’s visit was one of the highlights of the course and that her presentation on the good braider gave depth and honesty and reality to the reading that they had been doing.”

 – Cathy Eaton, English Professor, New Hampshire Technical Institute, Concord’s Community College

 “Terry’s never-ending energy, patience, creativity and apparent love for passing on the gift of reading were clearly evident in her presentations.
 The knowledge she gave our girls will stay with them forever and hopefully will be passed on to their children, and continue for generations to come.”